mcharrak/jekyll-theme-prologue/_posts/2019-06-03-speaking-toefl.md

 Basic structure of our answer:

-* a: note down key word of your answer
+* a: note down key word of your answer <br/>
  -> (write down your answer WHILE! you are still listening to the audio question)
-* r1: note down reason number one to support your answer
+* r1: note down reason number one to support your answer <br/>
-* r2: note down reason number two to support your answer<br/>
+* r2: note down reason number two to support your answer <br/>
 -> (use the remaining 15 seconds of preparation time to come up with two good reasons)

 Use the following structure to answer the question.